Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 How to Study Discrete Math Strategically?

-- Active Learning in Class: One of the most underrated MCA study tips is that you must attend lectures regularly and engage in classroom discussions actively.
+One of the most underrated MCA study tips is that you must attend lectures regularly and engage in classroom discussions actively.
 Do not hesitate to ask questions you don’t understand because believe us when we say, professors have heard it all.
-There are no silly questions that have not been asked of them before.
+There are no silly questions that have not been asked before.

-- Effective Pre-Class Preparation: For a subject like Discrete Mathematics, try to read the upcoming lesson and solve its exercises.
+For a subject like Discrete Mathematics, try to read the upcoming lesson and solve its exercises.
 It will give you an idea of what concepts you are struggling with.
 Hence, you will automatically pay more attention to them in class.
 Note down the questions you would like to ask your professor.

 If you pay attention in class, you will find that the course lecture notes are often the most concise and concentrated notes designed to help you.
 Also, the questions discussed in class are often the most important ones from the exam point of view.